lino/serious-agile-methods/getting-stoned.md

 # Getting stoned

 Getting stoned is a quick win agile method for rapid outplacement.
+It is important to note that execution of this method is not islamophobic but rather employing the crazyness of religious madmen who just happen to be raised in an islamic country.
+Religious hate is not ok, unless you're a consultant and don't know the meaning of honor, decency, morale or rules.

 ## Required material
 - Credit card